 There is a new IRS Form 1099-NEC (Non-employee Compensation) for taxpayers to report non-employee compensation paid or received in the course of their trade or business.
-Starting in tax year 2020, taxpayers must complete this form to report any payment of $600 or more made to a payee in the course of their business.
-Note, though, there is no requirement to report personal payments; the requirement covers only payments made in the course of your trade or business.
+Starting in tax year 2020, taxpayers must complete this form to report any payment of $600 or more they make to an individual or business in the course of their trade or business.
+Note, though, there is no requirement to report personal payments (e.g., payments unrelated to a trade or a business); the requirement covers only payments made in the course of your trade or business.

 Typically, payers must file Form 1099-NEC by January 31st (note that for 2020 tax returns, the due date is February 1, 2021).
 There is no automatic 30-day extension to file a Form 1099-NEC, but an extension may be available under certain hardship conditions.